sarimabbas/bunnygram/README.md

 `bunnygram` is a wrapper around QStash, an HTTP message queue and task scheduler.
 With QStash, you get retries, delays, cron, content deduplication and more.
 You can read more about QStash here: <https://docs.upstash.com/qstash>.

 `bunnygram` reduces boilerplate and makes it easier to use QStash in your Next.js apps.
-It borrows from patterns introduced by a similar library [Quirrel](https://github.com/quirrel-dev/quirrel), which made adding job queues to Next.js more developer friendly.
+It borrows from patterns introduced by a similar library [Quirrel](https://github.com/quirrel-dev/quirrel), which was one of the first to make adding job queues to Next.js more developer friendly.

 ## Installation